jmglov/jmglov.net/blog/posts/2022-06-22-about-to-rock.md

+Title: Those about to rock
+Tags: waffle
+Date: 2022-06-22

 I'm getting toward the end of another eventful day.
 I woke up around 8:00, which is quite an achievment for me, since the sun is currently rising here in Sweden at 3:30 AM and my bedroom window faces almost directly northeast.
 I usually wake